Eisenstein series on arithmetic quotients of rank 2 Kac--Moody groups over finite fields: Abstract

 \section{Abstract}

-Let $G$ be an affine or hyperbolic rank 2 Kac--Moody group over a finite field $\F_q$.
-Let $X=X_{q+1}$ be the Tits building of $G$, the $q+1$--homogeneous tree.
-Let $\Gamma$ be a nonuniform lattice in $G$.
-When $\Gamma=P_i^-$, $i=1,2$, the standard parabolic subgroup for the negative $BN$--pair, the quotient graph $P^-_i\bsl X$ is the positive half of the fundamental apartment of $X$, a semi-infinite ray.
-We define Eisenstein series on $P_1^-\bsl X$.
-We prove convergence of Eisenstein series in a half space.
-This uses Iwasawa decomposition of the Haar measure on $G$.
-A crucial tool is a description of the vertices of $X$ in terms of Iwasawa cells, which we give.
-We prove meromorphic continuation of Eisenstein series using the Selberg--Bernstein continuation principle.
-This requires an analog of integral operators on the Tits building and the classical truncation operator for Eisenstein series, which we construct.
+Let $G$ be an affine or hyperbolic rank 2 Kac--Moody group over a finite field $\mathbb F_q$.
+Let $X=X_{q+1}$ be the Tits building of $G$, the $(q+1)$--homogeneous tree, and let $\Gamma$ be a non-uniform lattice in $G$.
+When $\Gamma$ is a standard parabolic subgroup for the negative $BN$--pair, we define Eisenstein series on $\Gamma \bsl X$ and prove its convergence in a half space using Iwasawa decomposition of the Haar measure on $G$.
+A crucial tool is a description of the vertices of $X$ in terms of Iwasawa cells.
+We also prove meromorphic continuation of the Eisenstein series.
+This requires us to construct an integral operator on the Tits building $X$ and a truncation operator for the Eisenstein series.
+We also develop the functional analytic framework necessary for proving meromorphic continuation in our setting, by refining and extending Bernstein's Continuation Principle.